 - In choosing between several effective accommodations which would provide an equal

-employment opportunity, the applicable college and the KCTCS will consider the preference
+employment opportunity, the applicable college and KCTCS will consider the preference

 of the individual to be accommodated; but if there are two (2) or more effective accommodations,

-the applicable college, or the KCTCS, as appropriate, may choose the least expensive
+the applicable college, or KCTCS, as appropriate, may choose the least expensive accommodation,

 - Once the decision is reached as to whether an accommodation can be made without causing

-either the applicable college or the KCTCS undue hardship, or how an accommodation
+either the applicable college or KCTCS undue hardship, or how an accommodation will

-will be made, the Director of Human Resources of the applicable college or the KCTCS
+be made, the Director of Human Resources of the applicable college or the Director

 - Although the duty to accommodate is legally triggered by a request from an applicant or employee, situations may arise where an employee who is known to have a disability may be having difficulty performing the essential job functions.
-In these circumstances, the employee’s supervisor may discuss the matter with the Director of Human Resources of the applicable college or with the KCTCS Vice President primarily responsible for Human Resources, as appropriate.
-If it is determined that the employee should be approached about the possibility of the applicable college or the KCTCS providing a reasonable accommodation, the Director of Human Resources of the applicable college or the KCTCS Vice President primarily responsible for Human Resources, as appropriate, and the employee’s supervisor will jointly initiate a discussion with the employee about the need for an accommodation.
+In these circumstances, the employee’s supervisor may discuss the matter with the Director of Human Resources of the applicable college or with the Director of Organizational Integrity, as appropriate.
+If it is determined that the employee should be approached about the possibility of the applicable college or KCTCS providing a reasonable accommodation, the Director of Human Resources of the applicable college or the Director of Organizational Integrity, as appropriate, and the employee’s supervisor will jointly initiate a discussion with the employee about the need for an accommodation.